 Meta-Analysis and Systematic Reviews

-A systematic review is a comprehensive, structured, systematic and transparent means of collecting, appraising and processing evidence to answer a well-defined question.
-In contrast, a meta-analysis is a statistical procedure for combining numerical data from multiple distinct studies.
+A systematic review is a comprehensive, structured, systematic, and transparent means of collecting, appraising, and processing evidence to answer a well-defined question.
+In contrast, a meta-analysis is a statistical procedure for combining numerical data from multiple studies.
 A meta-analysis aims to reduce bias at all stages of the review process.

-Systematic review involves systematic searching of literature (Cooper et al., 2018).
-It is a multi-stage process initiated by the person who is assigned or eligible to conduct literature search.
-Various stages of literature search involve establishing objectives of literature search, defining a search strategy, searching bibliographic databases, arranging references, and reporting the search process.
-Systematic review focuses on reviewing literature and medical evidence available to answer clinical questions (Charrois, 2015).
+Systematic review involves the systematic searching of literature (Cooper et al., 2018).
+It is a multistage process initiated by the person who is assigned or eligible to conduct a literature search.
+A literature search comprises various stages, including establishing the objectives of the literature search, defining a search strategy, searching bibliographic databases, arranging references, and reporting the search process.
+A systematic review focuses on reviewing the literature and medical evidence available to answer clinical questions (Charrois, 2015).

-Meta-analysis deals with reviewing literature using statistical tools to analyze and interpret numerical data from research studies.
-All systematic reviews cannot represent the analyzed/reviewed numerical data, thus meta-analysis is needed (Charrois, 2015).
-During 1991 to 2014, a sharp increase of 2700 % was recorded in total number of published systematic reviews and meta-analyses (Niforatos et al., 2019).
+Meta-analysis entails reviewing literature using statistical tools to analyze and interpret numerical data from research studies.
+All systematic reviews cannot represent the analyzed/reviewed numerical data; thus a meta-analysis is needed (Charrois, 2015).
+From 1991 to 2014, a sharp increase of 2,700 percent was recorded in the total number of published systematic reviews and meta-analyses (Niforatos et al., 2019).

-When a systematic literature review or meta-analysis is conducted, in case the quality of studies is not properly assessed or if strategy or methodology is not correctly implemented, the outcome can be biased and inaccurate.
-Moreover, when systematic reviews and meta-analyses are properly implemented, we can receive results which are at-par with large-scale RCTs, which are unexpected in individual or case-control studies.
+When a systematic literature review or meta-analysis is conducted, in case the quality of studies is not properly assessed or if a strategy or methodology is not correctly implemented, the outcome may be biased and inaccurate.
+Moreover, when systematic reviews and meta-analyses are properly implemented, the results may be on par with large-scale RCTs, which are unexpected in individual or case-control studies.

 Randomized Control Trials

-Randomized Control Trials (RCTs) are well planned with a purpose to prevent selection bias by random scatter of patient characteristics (like age, sex, diagnosis history) which can affect the result (Akobeng, 2005).
-An inclusion and exclusion criteria are established for the patients (Charrois, 2015).
-RCTs provide substantial proof regarding the efficiency of interventions because the procedures employed minimize the risk of confounding variables which affect the results (Akobeng, 2005).
-The scientific evidence produced by RCTs depicts the true conclusion than the conclusions deduced by the analysis from other research strategies.
-Not all clinical studies will require RCT, thus alternate observational study designs might be required.
+RCTs are well planned and have the specific purpose of preventing selection bias by the random scatter of patient characteristics (e.g., age, sex, diagnosis history) which may affect results (Akobeng, 2005).
+Inclusion and exclusion criteria are established for the patients (Charrois, 2015).
+RCTs provide substantial proof of the efficiency of interventions because the procedures employed to minimize the risk of confounding variables which may distort the results (Akobeng, 2005).
+The scientific evidence of RCTs are considered the most reliable for reaching conclusions about the effectiveness of a new intervention or treatment.
+Not all clinical studies will require RCTs; thus, alternate observational study designs might be required.
 Randomization refers to assigning study participants to experimental or control groups at random.
-Appraising a randomized control trial refers to finding how robust and effective the trial procedure is.
-The scale and efficacy of the treatment outcome.
-The practical usefulness of the result to patients or population
+Appraising an RCT is a process that determines how robust and effective the trial procedure is, the scale and efficacy of the treatment outcome, and the practical usefulness of the result to patients or the population.

 Cohort Studies

 Cohort studies follow a group of people over an extended period to monitor the impact of drug exposure on their health outcomes.
-Such studies can be used to detect long term impact of a daily dietary habit.
-For instance, long term alcohol drinking habits lead to cancer diagnosis.
+Such studies can be used to detect the long-term impact of a daily dietary habit, for instance, that long-term alcohol drinking habits lead to cancer diagnosis.
 An additional intervention group is included as a reference control for comparison.
 It may be challenging to have cohort studies as blinded studies.

-Case-control Studies, Case Reports and Case Series
+Case-control Studies, Case Reports, and Case Series

 As the name suggests, this is the first stage of testing an observation.
 Case series reports include very few participants who are administered similar treatment and receive follow-up treatment.
-Case-control studies analyze retrospective data and compare it to control group with no treatment.
-A small number of participants is a challenge for analysis (Cooper et a., 2018).
+Case-control studies analyze retrospective data and compare it to a control group that has received no treatment.
+A small number of participants is a challenge for analysis (Cooper et al., 2018).

 Self-Check Questions

-Please complete the sentence.
+Please complete the sentence:

-Different levels of pyramid represent different kinds of study design.
+Different levels of the pyramid represent different kinds of study design.

 Please complete the sentence.